xihn/slurm-ratio/README.md

 Some pitfalls
 - Errors if gres has gpu count greater than 9.
 I assume this won't be a problem since no node has double digit number of gpus?
 I also don't know how submissions work for jobs that require GPU spanning across nodes.
-- The YAML parser requires that the config has the 5 setting variables present in the order of the example config.
+- The YAML parser **requires** that the config has the 5 setting variables present in the exact order of the example config.
 And that GPU information is on the following line
 - Im fairly sure users can get around the entire plugin by submitting via the newer `--gpu*` flags rather than `--gres`.
 Ex user submits job as `srun --gpu 2080:2`
 - The user not specifying what gpu in gres means there is some guesswork in assuming which card will be used as the default.
 I don't know enough about slurm and how it chooses this.
 - Slightly worried about memory stuffs since i was taught rust instead of C in class. `DefaultCard[20]` and `Partition[20]` are a bit generous but its fine.
+- The for loop that loops through partitions is not being utilized since `npart = 1` and im not sure how looping through partitions works and have not tested.
+- I have no clue portability wise, think C11 or C98 is used by slurm?
+The original author used `uint32_t` however I just used int and double freely without memory alloc specs.
+I assume this won't be an issue